Gerard Hutch trial: Judge warns against recording proceedings

 Mr Hutch, from the Paddocks, Clontarf, denies murdering David Byrne, 33, at Dublin's Regency Airport Hotel in 2016.

-The defence cross examination of former Sinn Féin councillor Jonathan Dowdall continued on Wednesday.
+The defence cross-examination of former Sinn Féin councillor Jonathan Dowdall continued on Wednesday.

-Dowdall admitted at the Special Criminal Court in Dublin that the only evidence that he had given Mr Hutch the key to the hotel room used by David Byrne's murderers was his own testimony.
+Dowdall admitted at the Special Criminal Court in Dublin that his own testimony was the only evidence that he had given Mr Hutch the key to the hotel room used by David Byrne's murderers.

 He said it was also correct that the only evidence that Mr Hutch had admitted shooting Mr Byrne dead was Dowdall's own word.